Mate value: Aggression

 Physical attractiveness, being one of the most important signals of mate value, has contributed towards the display of aggression amongst men and women.
 The high mate value associated with attractiveness has been shown to be a positive predictor of aggression.
-Men and women feel like they need to exhibit aggression in order to intimidate their rivals and as a result, reducing their competitors’ mate value.
+Men and women feel like they need to exhibit aggression in order to compete more successfully (i.e. intimidate their rivals) and as a result, reducing their competitors' mate value.
 In this way, aggression can help to minimize a threat and reduce another's mate value in order to improve one's own self-image and increase self-esteem.

 A study by Webster and Kirkpatrick (2006), suggested that aggression may occur in order for individuals to protect their higher status and establish who is the stronger mating competitor between themselves and those that they deem to be of less competition due to their lower mate value.
 Buss (2003) demonstrated that males who tend to use aggression within their relationships, and resort to spousal battering, are males who are of lower mate value than their partners.
 Due to their lower mate value, these males feel a greater amount of fear about a partner being disloyal and potentially cheating, leading them to become more aggressive.
 Nevertheless, Archer and Thanzami demonstrated that it was males who perceived themselves to be more attractive who were also more physically aggressive.
 This finding is perhaps more in line with the sexual selection based notion that, overall, males tend to exhibit more aggression.